Comic Book Movies Don't Use Codenames

 - John Blake, the young police officer who aids Batman throughout the film and is implied to become his successor after Bruce Wayne's apparent death?
 Turns out his Embarrassing First Name is Robin.
 There is no comic character by the name of John Blake, and he never adopts a costumed identity of any kind in the film, with the broadstrokes similarities basically boils down to his backstory as an orphan, his apparent status as Batman's successor, and his vaguely sidekick-like role in assisting Batman throughout the film, making him perhaps the loosest adaptation in the series.

 - Batman's vehicle, the Tumbler, is never referred to as the Batmobile, either the black version shown in the first two films or the unpainted Tumblers driven by Bane's mercenaries in the third.
+(This was also true in the 1989 film, when Batman tersely refers to the Batmobile as simply "the car"; the more famous title wasn't used until Batman Returns three years later.)
 However, his motorcycle and flying craft both receive bat monikers: the Batpod and the Bat (as opposed to the usual comics names of Batplane or Batwing), respectively.
 If "sounding less silly" was the objective here, names like "Batpod" and "Tumbler" are a lateral move at best.

 - The aversions in the series, meanwhile, are as follows: